pkmn/engine/src/lib/gen1/README.md

   moves have glitchy behavior where the the scaled accuracy after accuracy/evasion modifiers have been applied should overwrite the original accuracy of the move for as long as the move's lock lasts.
-- **Jump Kick** / **High Jump Kick**: these should cause 1 HP of crash damage when the target is a Ghost, despite what Pokémon Showdown or Bulbapedia suggests or what the case is in later generations.
 - **Self-Destruct** / **Explosion**: these both should cause their target to continue building Rage even if they miss (most sources erroneously claim a move needs to hit to cause Rage to build but the `EXPLODE_EFFECT` is special-cased in the original game code).